tutorials mobile, ar/vr/xr

 Most importantly, we are also working on a Unity SDK that empowers game developers to access these avatars.
 Anyone can soon import and control the AR Emojis into their games, thus opening game design concepts never explored before.
 Thus with your cooperation, game developers can now design personalized gaming experiences that bring fantasy worlds to you, or augment you with a game’s props and items, thus merging the real and imaginary together.

 Indeed, we hope to bring a paradigm shift over this 'play as someone else' structure that has been rigidly ingrained into players' psyche for decades.
-Check out the S10 AR Emoji features and how to use an AR Emoji on a Galaxy S10e, Galaxy S10, Galaxy S10+ or Galaxy Fold.
+Check out how to use an AR Emoji on a Galaxy S10e, Galaxy S10, Galaxy S10+ or Galaxy Fold.

 And if you are a developer for games and apps, see my blog where I introduce the AR Emoji Unity SDK.